-Syllabus of JAM 2017 for Physics
+JAM Syllabus 2018 for Physics

 Mathematical Methods: Calculus of single and multiple variables, partial derivatives, Jacobian, imperfect and perfect differentials, Taylor expansion, Fourier series.
 Vector algebra, Vector Calculus, Multiple integrals, Divergence theorem, Green’s theorem, Stokes’ theorem.
 First order equations and linear second order differential equations with constant coefficients.
 Matrices and determinants, Algebra of complex numbers.

 Mechanics and General Properties of Matter: Newton’s laws of motion and applications, Velocity and acceleration in Cartesian, polar and cylindrical coordinate systems, uniformly rotating frame, centrifugal and Coriolis forces, Motion under a central force, Kepler’s laws, Gravitational Law and field, Conservative and non-conservative forces.
 System of particles, Center of mass, equation of motion of the CM, conservation of linear and angular momentum, conservation of energy, variable mass systems.
 Elastic and inelastic collisions.
 Rigid body motion, fixed axis rotations, rotation and translation, moments of Inertia and products of Inertia, parallel and perpendicular axes theorem.
 Principal moments and axes.
 Kinematics of moving fluids, equation of continuity, Euler’s equation, Bernoulli’s theorem.